fanpu/website/_pages/courses.md

 requirement for the course is fundamentals in topology, i.e first half of 21-640 General Topology which I took the previous semester.

+Reviews for this semester will be updated soon :)

 ### Fall 2022